 You can also use scholarships as mentioned above to get free textbooks and school supplies.
 Furthermore, community colleges generally have smaller class sizes as well.
 This means more focus on you as an individual student, and it’ll be easier to ask your professors for help or one-on-one tutoring.

 3. Stay in your state.

 When you go to a school out-of-state, the costs of college become substantially higher.
 Now, you have to pay for airplane fees for when you want to go home, your tuition prices are increased, and other costs apply.
 Typically, students who attend colleges in-state are given favored treatment when it comes to tuition, since these schools are funded by state taxes.

 Scholarships and financial aid benefits are often greater for students staying in-state as well.
-Going to a college not too far away can help you cut down if you are on a tight budget, and can just be more convenient overall.
-You might think that being near your parents will drive you crazy, but living close to them will help you save money in the long run.
-It is also easier to get accepted into an in-state college, and these colleges are no less academically rigorous than any other school.
+Going to a college not too far away can help you cut down if you are on a tight budget.
+Plus, it can just be more convenient overall.
+You might think that being near your parents will drive you crazy, but living close to them might come in handy.
+It is also easier to get accepted into an in-state college.
+These colleges are no less academically rigorous than any other school.
 Furthermore, it is easier to go home during breaks or if there is a family emergency, and you won’t have to pay an arm and a leg for it!